whayay/yahud/README.md

 * I welcome issue reports or suggestions - they can be reported via github
 * This HUD does not support 4:3 resolutions
-* The custom backgrounds used on the menu and loading screens are located in the materials\console directory.
-If you'd like to disable them, just delete the background* files in this directory.